HADLEY the HAWK. Focus Color: RED

 Strengths of the Code Focus:

 1. INTENT MATTERS.
 Imagine that, through no fault of you own, you contract a deadly virus.
 You do not feel sick and you show no symptoms.
 You take the proper precautions, even though you don’t even know that you have the virus.
 You unintentionally spread the virus to 5 people, who end up infecting many others.
 This ultimately results in people dying.
 If you hadn’t contracted the virus, and unintentionally spread it to others, those people would still be alive.
 So, the consequences of the fact that you unintentionally spread the virus are terrible, but you had no idea and you were being safe and acting responsibly.
 Now imagine a 2nd person who purposefully tries to spread the virus to a few people that they don’t like, but it doesn’t work and no one dies.
 Whose actions were more unethical?
 According to the Hawk’s Code focus, the intent behind the action is very important to consider, regardless of the consequences.
 Here are 2 other examples: In sports (e.g. soccer, basketball) we distinguish between a foul committed by mistake and an “intentional foul”; Involuntary manslaughter (killing someone by mistake) is deemed less wrong than premeditated murder (killing someone on purpose).
-Some other focus areas (e.g. Wolf’s Consequences) focus on result.
+Some other focus areas (e.g. Wolf’s Consequences) focus on results.
 A strength of the Code focus is that it helps us to consider the intent of our actions (e.g. “what are we trying to do?”), not just what happens as a result.

 2. PROTECTING RIGHTS.
 There is an attack in your community that many people believe was based on prejudice, and intolerance of difference.
 Many community members are extremely angry, and on the verge of rioting.
 No one knows who committed the attack and there is no good evidence.
 The situation is tearing your community apart.
 You are part of a council that is meeting to decide what to do.
-Some council members recommend finding a scapegoat (i.e. holding a random individual responsible) in order to prevent a riot where more people would surely get hurt.
+Some council members recommend finding a scapegoat (i.e., holding a random individual responsible) in order to prevent a riot where more people would surely get hurt.
 They argue that selecting one person to hold responsible would stop further violence.
 By taking a Code focus, you might say “We must not use someone, even if finding a scapegoat would prevent further violence.”
-Proponents of the Code focus argue that one of it’s strengths is that it can stop us from using a scapegoat (e.g. holding a random person responsible) just to end the conflict, even if a riot could be prevented and the overall consequences would be better (Note: other focus areas may see this as a challenge, not a strength).
+Proponents of the Code focus argue that one of it’s strengths is that it can stop us from using a scapegoat (e.g., holding a random person responsible) just to end the conflict, even if a riot could be prevented and the overall consequences would be better (Note: other focus areas may see this as a challenge, not a strength).
 The Code focus helps us to consistently respect others’ rights (e.g. through consistent rules/codes for all) and not just use others.
 This helps to prevent rights violations of individuals or smaller groups (e.g. those in the minority).

 Challenges of the Code Focus: